Hiking Project Logo

 Meeting with the Tonto Trail, then passing by the emergency phone which most likely gives the Tipoff its name, the trail drops towards the lower edge of the Bright Angel Shale.
 The first glimpse of the river comes at the lip of the inner canyon in the Tapeats Sandstone.
 With careful eyes, waves and fossils can be spotted in the coarse red-stained sand from an ancient sea that long ago churned against these walls.

-Entering into the Vishnu Basement rocks – the earliest exposed layers of the Grand Canyon – tight, steep switchbacks work through the Precambrian years.
+Entering into the Vishnu Basement rocks—the oldest exposed layers of the Grand Canyon—tight, steep switchbacks work through the Precambrian years.
 After 1.2 miles, a short tunnel gains access to the Black Suspension Bridge - and the river at last!
-From down here, you can hardly see any higher than the Vishnu Basement Rocks.
+From down here, you can hardly see any higher than the inner gorge of Vishnu Schist.

 From the Silver Bridge, the route traces the river for 1.2 miles.
 In full sun, with nothing but dark rock to reflect the sun's every ray, this is the most brutal part of the journey back.
 But pulling into the depths of the Bright Angel Canyon, respite can be found in the deep shadows it casts.

-Surrounded by trees, and shielded under the shadow cast by the canyon’s eastern walls, the trail follows Garden Creek towards the Indian Garden Campground.
+Surrounded by trees, and shielded under the shadow cast by the canyon's eastern walls, the trail follows Garden Creek towards the Havasupai Gardens Campground.
 Now into the upper canyon, at an elevation of 3,500 feet, the trail nears the Bright Angel Shale once again.
-Another set of switchbacks brings you through the Mauv Limestone, to the lip of the Redwall Limestone, where it levels at the Three Mile Resthouse.
-The switchbacks loosen, and over 1.5 miles, the trail reclaims the Supai Group and the Hermit Shale to find the 1.5 Mile Resthouse.
+Another set of switchbacks brings you through the Muav Limestone, to the lip of the Redwall Limestone, where it levels at the 3-mile resthouse.
+The switchbacks loosen, and over 1.5 miles, the trail reclaims the Supai Group and the Hermit Shale to find the 1.5-mile resthouse.

 From here, the final 1.5 miles climb a little over 1,100 feet to break through the Coconino Sandstone and find the rim once again.